Cream of Jalapeno Soup That’s Rich, and Creamy With a Kick

 - Cooking Method: Make it on the stovetop by simmering everything in a Dutch oven.

-- Make-Ahead Option: Cook through step 4, refrigerate, then reheat and add cheese/bacon when ready to serve.
+- Make-Ahead Option: Cook the soup, allow to compleatly cool and then refrigerate in the crockpot liner.
+Next day, reheat and add cheese/bacon when ready to serve.

 Excellent soup.
 The smoked paprika is so perfect in this recipe.
 I used half n half since I already had that and it was still very flavorful.
 Thank you for sharing!